 Best TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best TVs you can buy in 2021.

-There's just one problem with 4K TVs: there are so many of them, that it can be almost impossible to work out which one is best for you.
-But before you tumble down the well of indecision, allow us to take you by the hand and lead you along the path to TV nirvana.
+There's just one problem with 4K TVs: there are so many of them!
+Start from scratch and it can be almost impossible to work out which one is best for you.
+We're here to help, though, so before you tumble down the well of indecision, allow us to take you by the hand and lead you along the path to TV perfection.

 We've run the rule over all the major televisions we've tested to bring you the best TVs available in 2021.
 If a TV is on this list it's a bonafide hit, so you know you're getting top bang for your buck.